apache/cordova-docs/README.md

 Developing
 ==========

-To work on the website, run:

-    node_modules/.bin/gulp serve

-To see changes live as you save, run:
+To work on the website and see changes live as you save, run:

-    node_modules/.bin/gulp
+    node_modules/.bin/gulp watch

 That command will start a server and watch the source files, regenerating the site and refreshing the browser whenever changes are made.
-To make the regeneration faster, the `excludes` property in the `_dev.yml` file can be edited to only build certain files.
-For example, to only build the core website and not the docs, edit the properties to look like this:

-    exclude:
-        - static/css-src
-        - docs

-**NOTE**: *Please don't commit any dev-specific inclusion/exclusion modifications.
-Keep them local to your development environment.*
+To work on only the website without the docs, add the `--nodocs` flag, as follows:

+    node_modules/.bin/gulp watch --nodocs

 Deploying
 =========

 This section requires basic knowledge of SVN.
 If you do not know how to use SVN, refer to [this tutorial][svn].

-To build the full website, run:
+To build the full website (possibly excluding docs by adding `--nodocs`), run:

     gulp build --prod

-A folder called `build-prod` will be created, and will contain the whole website.
+A folder called `build-prod` will be created, and will contain the built website.
 Then, in a directory *outside* of the `cordova-docs` repository, check out the SVN repository that contains the currently deployed website by running the following command (committer access required):

     cd ..
     svn checkout https://svn.apache.org/repos/asf/cordova/site cordova-website